xabajian/ACF_NK_Measurement/README.md

 Scripts run in this order do the following things:

+## Setup
+ - `setup_nk_env.sh` -- sets up an anaconda enviroment to make figure 1

 ## Section 2 - Regressions of TFP on renewables

-- `0_CWON_Producivity_RegsQuantity_RHS` — Creates all directories listed above.
+- `0_CWON_Regs.do` — Creates all directories listed above.
 Reads in quantities of seven renewable resources of interest from CWON raw data.
 Runs regressions of TFP on renewables in Section 2 of the manuscript (i.e., Table 1).
 Saves these quantities out for use when constructing Tornqvist indices.

 ## Section 3 - Tornqvist indices

 - `1_Make_Tornqvist_Indices` — Creates tornqvist indices from raw CWON data.
 - `2_Tornqvist_Indices_Regs` - Solves for average growth rates of Tornqvist indices across countries to be used to place them in Figure 1.
 Runs regressions of TFP and output on our two tornqvist indices that appear in the SM.

+- ``
+- ``

+## Section 4 - Simulations

+- `0_PWT_XSection.do` - creates a cross sectin of PWT variables for countries in 2019 used in appendix figures
+- `3_sim_bias_program.do` - calculates the bias and RMSE terms for each estimator we consider.
+Follows directly from the steps shown in the main text and the appendix.
+-
+- ` 5_Figure1.ipynb`
+│   ├──
+│   ├── .do
+│   ├── .do
+│   ├──
+│   ├──
+│   ├──
+│   ├──
+│   ├── Revenue forecast error math for US.xlsx

 ## Figures

-- `3_Figure1` - Assembles Figure 1 and a few appendix tables.
-This program is a wrapper which calls the following .do files:
-      - `RMSE Program Case*`- Runs casewise simulations described in SM
+- `4_make_appendix_overlay_table.do - makes appendix table 15 which shows the results from our simulations at the country level
+- `5_Figure1.ipynb` -- python script to create the two panels in figure 1.
+- `5_Figure2.do` -- stata do file to create the six panels in figure 2.
-      - `overlay*` - creates overlays of ISO codes on simulated heatmaps
+- `6_RMSE_correlations.do` - creates the appendix figure showing scatters of simulated RMSE improvements against various variables in our PWT cross seciton.

 # Data Descriptions